ScarletDawn03/FinalYearProject/README.md

 3. Install Dependencies where necessary pip install -r requirements.txt

-4. Additionally if you would like to use GPU acceleration, you can opt to set up CUDA (nvidia) or ROCm (AMD), at which the latter option is used in this research
+4. Additionally if you would like to use GPU acceleration, you can opt to set up CUDA (nvidia) or ROCm (AMD), at which the latter option is used in this research (ROCM6.3.2).

 📂 Project Structure
+├── best_results/                   # Top 5 configurations of models for the different combinations of forecast horizons are stored here
 ├── check/                          # Raw stock datasets & Technical Indicators feature set for manual checking.
-├── Reusable Functions/             # Contains reusable classes of functions that are utilized in the models.
+├── ReusableFunctions/             # Contains reusable classes of functions that are utilized in the models.
 │   ├── DataPreprocessing.py        # LSTM, CNN, LR reusable functions (Preprocessing steps) are stored here.
 │   ├── EvaluationMetrics.py        # Helper functions (metrics).
 │   └── RecordBestModel.py          # Script to record top 5 configuration of model for 1 and 30 day forecast horizon; executed after each run of model